ska-telescope/developer.skatelescope.org/src/tools/skao-bar.rst

 Uploading an artefact with multiple assets (files)
 ``````````````````````````````````````````````````
-This is one of the most straightforward examples.
 We have an artefact with multiple files that we want to upload to the repository.
 We are assuming the files are on the current directory and are named ``myfile1.txt`` and ``myfile2.zip``.

 - Name: ``myartefact``
 - Tag: ``v1.0.0``